-

 Course Outline

 First-year Psychology is taken with two other subjects selected from the extensive Arts menu.
-In second year and final year of the BSc in (Psychology) students solely study Psychology courses.
-Please refer to page 23 to see subjects on offer in first year.
+In second year third year and final year of the BSc in (Psychology) students solely study Psychology courses (with the exception of some electives).

 YEAR ONE